 INHALATION-Asphyxiant.
 Effects are due to lack of oxygen.
 The carbon dioxide component is also physiologically active, affecting circulation and breathing.
+(See section 11.)
 Moderate concentrations may cause headache, drowsiness, dizziness, stinging of the nose and throat, excitation, rapid breathing and heart rate, excess salivation, vomiting, and unconsciousness.
 Lack of oxygen can kill.